Slavery in Yemen: Abolition of slavery

-Besides this, the Slavery Convention 1926 also exists, which at its creation aimed to prevent slavery, and the slave trade.
+Besides this, the 1926 Slavery Convention also exists, which at its creation aimed to prevent slavery, and the slave trade.
 It specifically defined what slavery and the slave trade were, and all participants agreed to prevent, and gradually eliminate all slavery that existed within their country, and also to create penalties for anyone found to be slave trading, or involved in the control of a slave.

 As of 1987, Yemen became a party to this convention, meaning they agreed with the aim of it, and agreed to the obligations it imposed upon parties.

+While not all slaves in Yemen were of African origin, there developed racist stereotypes in Yemen associating black skin with slavery, and this contributed to a discrimination of people with African origin also after the abolition of slavery.

 Modern day slavery in Yemen

 For someone to be considered a slave, they must fit into one of the following four categories: